thinktapper/DinderIsServed/README.md

 ## 📝 Summary

 This project was a great way to learn more about the backend and how to create a Node + Express REST API server in TypeScript.
-I learned a lot about authentication & authorization by rolling my own middleware, and how to deploy a secure API.
+I learned a lot about authentication & authorization by rolling my own auth middleware, and about how to deploy a secure API.

 ### Key takeaways: